How to create a brilliant branching scenario

 3. Tailor your scenarios to the individual

-If you want to deliver scenarios or learning content that are as relevant as possible to your learners, then consider introducing personalized learning pathways based on role or experience level.
+If you want to create scenarios or elearning content that are as relevant as possible to your learners, then consider introducing personalized learning pathways based on role or experience level.

 This example about Shared Parental Leave leads with a role selector question to find out the user’s area of work and then serves up different topics on the menu as a result.

-The benefit of using this approach is that only the relevant content will display, making effective use of your learners’ time and ensuring they only interact with the content that directly applies to them – People-Centered Elearning in practice!
+The benefit of this approach is that learners only see the content most relevant to them, making better use of their time and increasing training engagement by only interacting with the content that directly apply to them.
+It’s a smart way to create scenarios that reflect real-world roles and responsibilities – people-centered elearning innovation in action!

 Storytelling has the power to engage, motivate, and trigger changes in behavior and improvements in performance.
 Make your scenarios feel real and give them emotional resonance by building them into a believable story.
 An effective way to achieve this is by using video or animation to drive your narrative.